cybertruckdev/cybertruckdev.github.io/_posts/2023-11-30-tesla-cybertruck-details.md

 - He's standing in the back of the truck, the lights can't reach him.

 - Once in a while a rare product comes around... how original.
 Special, unusual, special moments.
+So awkward.
+2:28pm central time.